sagefy/sagefy/docs/_posts/2018-07-09-eight-big-ideas-of-learning.md

 ---
 layout: post
 title: 'Eight Big Ideas of Learning'
-description: 'I’ll admit it: I’m a huge nerd.
-One of my favorite subjects is learning how to learn.
-I’ve read and studied on learning science for many years.
-And I’ve built my own learning platform, Sagefy.
-That…'
+description: 'Research-backed strategies for better learning.'
 date: '2018-07-09T13:01:04.484Z'
 image: /images/big-1.png
 ---

-_Research-backed strategies for better learning_

 I’ll admit it: _I’m a huge nerd_.
 One of my favorite subjects is **learning how to learn**.
 I’ve read and studied on learning science for many years.
 And I’ve built my own learning platform, [Sagefy](https://sagefy.org).
 That said, I’m no expert — enjoy this outsider’s take on the literature.